Boost Windows Performance: How to Enable SuperFetch

-Windows offer to deal with the poor HDD performance two mechanisms; The Superfetch and the ReadyBoot.
+Windows offers two mechanisms to address poor HDD performance: Superfetch and ReadyBoot.

 My next step was enabling the Superfetch service, which hosts the two mechanisms after rebooting the system six times, to allow the ReadyBoot to prefetch and cache the necessary data.